EGL20FL/rust_cpu/README.md

+// rustc filename.rs for see results of a code
-few files for understanding core things
+Few files for understanding core things